tenstorrent/ttnn-visualizer/README.md

 Use [remote querying](./docs/remote-querying.md) instead of syncing the report data to your local file system.

+## Examples

+You may test the application using the following example reports.

+Unzip the files into their own directories and select them with the local folder selector.

 ## Contributing

 How to run [TT-NN Visualizer](./docs/contributing.md) from source.